 I just found it too heavy and cloyingly sweet.
-But trust me…you won’t have that problem with this plum upside-down cake recipe!
+But trust me…you won’t have that problem with this rice cooker upside-down cake recipe!

-That makes me dance my happy dance, because I don’t need to have a special cake pan taking up more space in my kitchen.
-Our tiny little townhome is only about 1,400 square feet total, and believe you me I need every inch of it!,
+That makes me dance my happy dance because I don’t need to have a special cake pan taking up more space in my kitchen.
+Our tiny little townhome is only about 1,400 square feet total, and believe me, I need every inch of it!

 I am a firm believer in using what you have and making it work!
 You just need to make it in the oven per your usual temperature and time.